 Greece was to be the first country on this trip’s itinerary.
 It was followed by Italy, Iceland and Scotland and visits to some of the most popular destinations in each of these places.
-It also included some places not many people visit due to accessibility factors, personal interest and access information.
+It also included some places not many people visit due to accessibility factors, personal interest and lack of information.

-I’d booked one set of flights INTO Greece (Singapore Airlines to Istanbul and Turkish Airlines from Istanbul to Athens) and a different set of flights OUT of Scotland (Flybe out of Inverness to Manchester, Singapore Airlines to Singapore and back to Melbourne) because our itinerary was pretty tight and didn’t allow for the cheaper international flights in and out of cheap airports such as London, Amsterdam, Milan, Paris or Madrid).
+I’d booked one set of flights INTO Greece (Singapore Airlines to Istanbul then Turkish Airlines from Istanbul to Athens) and a different set of flights OUT of Scotland (Flybe out of Inverness to Manchester, Singapore Airlines to Singapore and back to Melbourne) because our itinerary was pretty tight and didn’t allow for the cheaper international flights in and out of cheap airports such as London, Amsterdam, Milan, Paris or Madrid).

 And so it begins – planning planned, bookings booked and packing packed, I head off to the airport for the next European adventure.